Lemuller04/odin-linked-list/README.md

 - To test, run 'node tests.js [filename]'
 - File name can be either linkedListIterative.js or linkedListRecursive.js
-- You can edit the tests however you want inside the run function in tests.js

 ## 🎯 Learning Goals